Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/RealisticLightingAndShadows/README.md

 ## How it works
 1. Create an `ArcGISSceneLayer` and display it in a `SceneView`.
-2. Create a `QDateTime` to define the date and time of day.
+2. Create a `Date` to define the date and time of day.
 3. Set the sun time of the scene view to the specified date and time with `sceneView.sunTime`.
 4. Set the `lightingMode` of the scene view to `NoLight`, `Light`, or `LightAndShadows` with `sceneView.sunLighting`.